Medical expert of the article

 - Nasopharynx and larynx.

-Inside the larynx are the vocal cords.
+The vocal cords are located inside the larynx.
 They are two folds of mucous membrane covering muscles and cartilage.
-Normally, they open and close smoothly, so that sounds are produced when air passes through.
+Normally, they open and close smoothly, which is why sounds are formed when air passes through.

-When exposed to pathogens, the mucosa is affected.
-Infection causes local swelling and inflammatory reaction.
-This in turn leads to difficult breathing and loss of voice.
+When exposed to pathogenic microorganisms, the mucous membrane is damaged.
+The infection causes local swelling and an inflammatory reaction.
+This in turn leads to difficulty breathing and loss of voice.
 A similar pathogenesis has hoarseness due to intense tension of the vocal cords.
-But unlike infectious processes, in this case, the sound is restored when the vocal cords are at rest.
+But unlike infectious processes, in this case the sound is restored when the vocal cords are provided with rest.

-Allergic reactions in the larynx provoke swelling of the throat, which causes not only voice disorders, but also life-threatening choking.
+Allergic reactions in the larynx provoke swelling of the throat, which causes not only a voice disorder, but also life-threatening suffocation.
 In some cases, the pathogenesis is associated with weakness of the vocal cords and neoplasms in the respiratory system.

-There are many different factors and causes that cause sound disturbances.
-If the unpleasant condition is caused by laryngitis, its first signs are manifested by hoarseness, barking cough and other symptoms:
+There are many different factors and causes that can cause sound disturbances.
+If the unpleasant condition is caused by laryngitis, its first signs are hoarseness, barking cough and other symptoms:

 - Dry, barking cough.